A flat-Earther's plan to launch himself in a homemade rocket...

-A flat-Earther's plan to launch himself in a homemade rocket just hit a speed bump
+A flat-Earther's plan to launch himself in a homemade rocket has been postponed - again

-A California man who planned to launch himself 1,800 feet high on Saturday in a homemade scrap-metal rocket - in an effort to "prove" that Earth is flat - said he is postponing the experiment after he couldn't get permission from a federal agency to do so on public land.

-"It's still happening.
-We're just moving it three miles down the road," Hughes told The Washington Post on Friday.
-"This is what happens any time you have to deal with any kind of government agency."
+By now, Mike Hughes should have already proved that the Earth was flat.

+From the sky, he would snap a picture to prove that a conspiracy of astronauts fabricated the shape of the Earth.

+But a variety of roadblocks have forced him to push back his experiment, he claims.

-Hughes claimed the Bureau of Land Management said he couldn't launch his rocket as planned on Saturday in Amboy.
-He also claimed the federal agency had given him verbal permission more than a year ago, pending approval from the Federal Aviation Administration.
+First, the Bureau of Land Management told him he couldn't launch his rocket on public land, even though Hughes insisted that the federal agency had given him verbal permission more than a year ago.

-Representatives from the BLM and the FAA did not immediately respond to requests for comment Friday.

-Hughes said he had originally intended to arrive in Amboy on Wednesday to start setting up the rocket.
-The BLM's denial, along with some technical difficulties - a motor in his modified motor home quit working for a day - threw a wrench into his plans, according to Hughes.
+A BLM spokeswoman said its local field office had no record of speaking with Hughes and that he had not applied for the necessary special recreation permit to hold an event on public land.

+"Someone from our local office reached out to him after seeing some of these news articles [about the launch], because that was news to them," BLM spokesperson Samantha Storms said.

+Asked if people could still expect to see him launch Tuesday, Hughes said the weather would be too windy for the next three days - but that the launch would be within a week.

+"It is brutal here," Hughes said in a text message.
+"I am sleeping in the rocket launcher every nite."

-Assuming the 500-mph, mile-long flight through the Mojave Desert does not kill him, Hughes told the Associated Press, his journey into the atmosflat will mark the first phase of his ambitious flat-Earth space program.
+Assuming the 500 mph, mile-long flight above the Mojave Desert does not kill him, Hughes told the Associated Press, his journey into the atmosflat will mark the first phase of his ambitious flat-Earth space program.

-Hughes's ultimate goal is a subsequent launch that puts him miles above Earth, where the 61-year-old limousine driver hopes to photograph proof of the disc we all live on.
+Hughes's ultimate goal is a subsequent launch that puts him miles above Earth, where the 61-year-old limousine driver hopes to photograph proof that it's a disk we all live on.

-"It'll shut the door on this ball earth," Hughes said in a fundraising interview with a flat-Earth group for Saturday's flight.
+"It'll shut the door on this ball Earth," Hughes said in a flight fundraising interview with a flat-Earth group.
 Theories discussed during the interview included NASA being controlled by round-Earth Freemasons and Elon Musk making fake rockets from blimps.

 Hughes promised the flat-Earth community that he would expose the conspiracy with his steam-powered rocket, which will launch from a heavily modified mobile home - though he acknowledged that he still had much to learn about rocket science.